| Keeshonds: the most honest dog breed review you'll ever find. Information about Keeshond personality and behavior. |

 The Keeshond has an independent streak and can be mischievous and "clever" (using his intelligence to get his own way).
 Focus on gentle, positive guidance and praise/food rewards.

-- Is a medium-sized "spitz" (a dog with a wolf-like face, prick ears, curled tail, and thick coat)
+- Is a medium-sized "spitz" (prick ears, curled tail, and thick coat)

 - Is easier to live with (less dominant, less mischievous) than most other spitzes